-Work is due at the beginning of class on the assigned date.
+Work is due on the assigned date.
 Late work will be dropped one grade for each day it is late (for example, an A will shift to a B).
 If you are not present for an in-class activity, no makeup will be given, except in cases of documented emergencies.
-Quizzes can be made-up but only at the beginning of the next immediate class.
+Quizzes can be made-up but only by the beginning of the next class.
 In general, if you have extenuating circumstances or need special accommodations, please contact me before the due date, and I will do my best to accommodate you.